 Stimulant drugs can produce anxiety or panic attacks particularly if taken in large quantities.
 They can be particularly dangerous for people who have heart or blood pressure problems.

 Hallucinogenic drugs sometimes produce very disturbing experiences and may lead to erratic or dangerous behaviour by the user.

 And of course some drugs are legal to use and others are not.
 Being arrested and getting a conviction can lead to all sorts of problems.

 The dangers of drug use will also depend on:

 - How often the drug is taken.
 The more often a drug is taken, the greater the risks to your health, particularly if the body hasn’t had time to recover.
 With some drugs a tolerance can develop and more needs to be taken in order to keep getting an effect.
 If heavy, frequent use is followed by a period of non-use tolerance levels drop.
 Taking the same amount of drug needed with high tolerance levels can bring on an overdose, especially with drugs like heroin.
 Not all drugs produce tolerance.
-LSD has its own safeguard against tolerance.
-If taken too frequently it just stops working.
-No matter how much is taken there will be no effect at all.
+LSD has its own safeguard against tolerance, if taken too frequently it just stops working and no matter how much is taken there will be no effect at all.

 - Other things in drugs.
 Many illegal drugs, especially in powder or pill form, have other drugs or substances mixed in with them.
 These can change the effect of the drugs and contribute to dangers.

 - Drug mixtures.
 Combining drugs can produce unpredictable and sometimes dangerous effects.
 In particular, mixtures of sedative drugs can be very dangerous.
 Many reported drug overdoses involve mixtures of alcohol and tranquillisers or opiates.